Eileen V. Quigley

 Founder & Executive Director

-Eileen V. Quigley is Founder and Executive Director of the Clean Energy Transition Institute.
-Eileen spent seven years at Climate Solutions identifying the transition pathways off fossil fuel to a low-carbon future in Washington, Oregon, and Idaho.
-She built and led the New Energy Cities program, which partnered with 22 Northwest cities and counties to reduce carbon emissions.
+Eileen V. Quigley is the founding Executive Director of the Clean Energy Transition Institute.
+She spent seven years at Climate Solutions identifying transition pathways off fossil fuel to a low-carbon future in Washington, Oregon, and Idaho as Director of Strategic Innovation.
+She also built and led the New Energy Cities program, which partnered with 23 Northwest cities and counties to reduce carbon emissions.